itzGlitxh/only-long-algorithm/README.md

 - **Real-Time Alerts**: The script provides real-time entry and exit signals on the TradingView platform.
 - **Visualization**: Includes visual indicators on the chart for better decision-making.

+## Options Trading with Trend-Catcher
+In addition to the original Only-Long strategy, we now offer a **Trend-Catcher** option that expands the trading capabilities by incorporating both puts and calls.
+This new feature leverages trend analysis to make calculated decisions, enabling traders to profit from both bullish and bearish market conditions.
+With this, you can now take advantage of market trends more effectively, applying advanced logic to manage long and short positions dynamically.

 ## Installation
 1. Open TradingView and create a new Pine Script.
 2. Copy and paste the Only-Long algorithm code into the script editor.